slaclab/Microphonics_tab/README.md

 This is a pydm widget to run the microphonics script and then plot short runs for one cavity.
 The four files uploaded are the main pydm file CommMicro.py (commissioning Microphonics) which is executed using the command 'pydm CommMicro.py'.
 The main widget User interface is  "FFT_Test.ui" which shows the User inputs.
 The User selects the length of the data acq, the cryomodule selected and a cavity.
 For commissioning the interface only allows one cavity at a time, but the resonance chassis are capable of taking data for all 8 cavities simultaneously.
 The pull down menu allows the User to select how to display the data; either as a waterfall or fft.
 The data is displayed on the second User interface "MicPlot.ui".
 For longer acquisitions, where the files are much larger, no plot is given as an option to reduce loading of control computers.
-Currently the getdata function is nerfed and reads an existing file to generate the data sets.
-The module is dummyFileCreator which takes the path and existing dataset and generate a file.
-This will be corrected once the code is verified to work with the installed resonance chassis.
-The directory structiure is a 'microphonics' directory with sub-directories for every cavity for you to use:
+This is the version from the production servers.
+The subprocess call used freezes the display during the data acq and hasn't given up line by line stdout yet.
+The module  "dummyFileCreator" is available, but commented out which takes the path and existing dataset and generates a file for running the code on dev machines.
+The directory structure is a 'microphonics' directory with sub-directories for every cavity for you to use:
 >
 > $PHYSICS_TOP/rf_lcls2/microphonics